School Health Online

 Jump is about kids helping kids across Canada every year in physical activity to build healthy habits for life!

-New this year, schools can run Jump in school or virtually – with support from Jump Rope for Heart
+Schools can run Jump in school or virtually – with support from Jump Rope for Heart.

 Ontario Physical and Health Education Association (Ophea)